Ultimate Biking Tour from Tibet

 Hotels in Tibet three star hotels (including breakfast and all taxes) as per our mentioned Itinerary.

 All Camping Equipment (such as Two-Man Tent, Dining Tent, Kitchen Tent, Shower tent, Toilet Tent, Tables, Chairs, Mattresses, etc.

 Support Truck to carry your luggage and a Land Cruiser for assistance.
 Available at all times (while in Tibet).

-Three times hot, fresh meals per day while camping, prepared by our very professional kitchen crew.
+Three times hot, fresh meals breakfast, lunch and dinner per day while camping, prepared by our very professional kitchen crew.

 Daily wages and insurance for staff and guides.

 All monastery entrance fees wherever applicable and Tibet travel permit fee.

 Tibet Visa fee